What Are Backlinks?

 For example, here is a link from Forbes to my website.

 Because that link points directly to a page on my website, it’s a “backlink”.

 Backlinks are basically votes from other websites.
 Each of these votes tells search engines: “This content is valuable, credible and useful”.

 So the more of these “votes” you have, the higher your site will rank in Google and other search engines.

 Using links in a search engine algorithm is nothing new.
 In fact, backlinks formed the foundation of Google’s original algorithm (known as “PageRank”).

 Even though Google has made thousands of changes to its algorithm since then, backlinks remain a key ranking signal.

-For example, a recent industry study that we conducted found that links remain Google’s a key ranking signal.
+For example, an industry study that we conducted found that links remain Google’s key ranking signal.